abinit/abinit/doc/tutorial/eph4zpr.md

  DVDB file contains all q-points in the IBZ --> Reading DFPT potentials from file.
 ```

-Finally we have the physicals results:
+Finally we have the section with the QP corrections:

 ```md
  Notations: